 Pretty huge topic.
 Tahns and I, we've been working together about four years now.
-I tapped out of being a yoga teacher early on, but Tahnee, being a yoga teacher, her work went into Taoism and my work primarily being in Taoist Tonic herbalism.
+I tapped out of being a yoga teacher early on, but Tahnee, being a yoga teacher, her work went into Daoism and my work primarily being in Daoist Tonic herbalism.
 There's where we connected in our philosophy when it came to reproductive health.
-In the context of Taoist Tonic Herbs and Taoism in general, there's Three Treasures within the body that we're wanting to tonify through our everyday life, through our lifestyle and through our herbs, Jing, Qi, Shen.
+In the context of Daoist Tonic Herbs and Daoism in general, there's Three Treasures within the body that we're wanting to tonify through our everyday life, through our lifestyle and through our herbs, Jing, Qi, Shen.

 And we can go a little bit more into those, but that baseline...
 Think about the analogy of a candle.
 Jing is like the wax of your candle, and that's associated with your physicality, your skeletal system, but also your reproductive health.
 And in that reproductive health association, you're associating with the ability to reproduce cells, and heal tissue and heal from trauma, so on and so forth.

 And so, when we're talking about reproductive health, it's not something isolated.
 It's part of something that's going to be...
 Yes, it can be sexual reproductive health, but it's also going to spill over into your ability to actually stay physically robust within your foundations up until 80, 90, 100 years old.
 So, you don't get into that, burn through your telomeres, and your cells lack the ability to reproduce cells, and enter into that death cycle, really nice and early.